icaine/flunorette/README.md

 **Namely:**

-- Clean the code (decide whether to be dependent on Nette or not, move some classes to appropriate namespaces).
+- ~~Clean the code (decide whether to be dependent on Nette or not, move some classes to appropriate namespaces).~~
-- Improve/clean tests.
+- ~~Improve/clean tests.~~
 - Create a documentation.

-If you want to lend me a hand, just contact me on webdev.daso@gmail.com
+If you want to lend me a hand just contact me on webdev.daso@gmail.com

 Change log